Medical device maker Inogen discloses data breach

 However the impacted data did not include payment card information or medical records, according to the company.

-Inogen has hired a forensic firm to investigate and is notifying about 30,000 current and former customers, according to a filing bit.ly/2GUP8xE.
+Inogen has hired a forensic firm to investigate and is notifying about 30,000 current and former customers, according to a filing.

 The medical device maker, which makes devices to supply oxygen to patients said it will provide credit monitoring and an insurance reimbursement policy to assist affected customers.